-This is not just a passing fancy of Clayton's, but a lifelong passion which began when he was the tender age of 10 years old, while researching for a school history project in the spring of 1972.
-During the process of compiling information and interviewing individuals for his grade 4 project, Clayton met the local historian Mel Robertson and Shirley, his wife, who was the local librarian at the time.
+While attending Burford Public School, during the process, of compiling information and interviewing individuals for his grade four history project, Clayton met the local historian Mel Robertson and Shirley, his wife, who was the local librarian at the time.
 Clayton was inspired to continue researching various aspects of local history, particularly the buildings and the evolution of the man-built aspects, the Village of Burford, along with all the small hamlets found within the geographic Township of Burford.

 Awards: